Comfy-Org/comfy-cli/README.md

   `comfy launch --workspace <path>`

+- To execute commands automatically, prioritize without specifying a path:
-- To run ComfyUI from the current directory, if you are inside the ComfyUI repository:
+    - 1st: To run ComfyUI from the current directory, if you are inside the ComfyUI repository
+    - 2nd: To run ComfyUI from the default workspace, if you are inside the ComfyUI repository and default workspace is set
+    - 3rd: To execute the ComfyUI that was last run or last installed, if you are outside of the ComfyUI repository

   `comfy launch`

-- To execute the ComfyUI that was last run or last installed, if you are outside of the ComfyUI repository: [TODO: NEED TO DISCUSS]
+-  To execute the ComfyUI that was last run or last installed
+    - If the `--workspace` option is provided, the `--recent` option is ignored.):

-  `comfy launch`
+   `comfy launch --recent`

 - To run with default ComfyUI options:

   `comfy launch -- <extra args...>`

   `comfy launch -- --cpu --listen 0.0.0.0`

+- To set default workspace:

+  `comfy set-default <workspace path>`

 ### Managing Packages [WIP]